 I’m at an age where Adam, in another timeline, might have been my son.
 What if he was my son, and I was now trying to make sense of this seemingly senseless act?
 Was it something I did, or failed to do, that brought this troubled young man to the brink of uncontrollable madness, teetering on the edge of that fine line, and then pushed him over?

 Adam Lanza’s mother, Nancy Lanza, was a member of the doomsday preppers.
 It was not the misinterpreted Mayan calendar cycle that these people feared.
 It is the looming fiscal cliff.
 They believe that an economic crisis will hurl this country into lawless anarchy.
-Nancy, along with who knows how many others, are stockpiling not only guns, but food, in fear of a future world not unlike Cormack McCarthy’s The Road.
+Nancy, along with who knows how many others, was stockpiling not only guns, but food, in fear of a future world not unlike Cormack McCarthy’s The Road.
 As part of her preparations, she took her son to firing ranges for target practice.
 Neighbors who described her as friendly and personable also said that they had never been inside her home, and didn’t really know much about her son.
 But we’ve heard many stories of survivalist groups, of doomsday cults, of militias who don’t trust the government or the police and take the protection of their families into their own hands.
 While it might not have been the greatest idea for Nancy Lanza to take her troubled son Adam to a shooting range and put a gun in his hand to help instill confidence, it wasn’t just that.
 There must be some switch that gets flipped, a circuit that gets tripped somehow.
 Can it simply be a matter of brain chemistry or a malformed frontal lobe that turns unhappiness into violence?